swastik098/swastik098/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Swastik Giri
 ====================================================================================================================================

 I am a Full Stack developer with industry experience building websites and web applications.
 I specialize in JavaScript and have professional experience working with Java and React Native.
-I also have experience working with Web scrapping ,API ,Node.Js and React.
+I also have experience working with Web scrapping, API, Node.Js, and React.
 Take a look at my work or get in touch!

 * 🌍  I'm based in Bhubaneswar
 * ✉️  You can contact me at [swastikranjan4@gmail.com](mailto:swastikranjan4@gmail.com)